 Dartmoor National Park Authority is a small organisation with limited resources available to fulfil our two statutory purposes: to conserve and enhance the natural beauty, wildlife and cultural heritage of the National Park; and to promote opportunities for the understanding and enjoyment of the special qualities of the area by the public.
 In carrying out this work, we are also required, by statute, to seek to foster the economic and social well-being of local communities within the National Park.
-Much of the work we do is undertaken in partnership with others, in order to achieve the best outcomes for Dartmoor National Park, the people who live and work here and those who visit this special place.
+Much of the work we do is undertaken in partnership with others: from statutory agencies to communities of place and interest.
+Our structure is established for management to report on these purposes.

 Our ambition is to act as a powerful and effective enabler and advocate for Dartmoor National Park; working with others to deliver a National Park that is thriving, inspirational and valued.
 We set out what this means in practice and how we will seek to achieve it in our Business Plan, Annual Budget and Medium Term Financial Plan.
-Our work supports the wider National Park Management.
+Our work supports the wider Dartmoor Partnership Plan - the National Park Management Plan.
 This is a statutory document which the Authority is charged with preparing and reviewing.
 It is a plan for the National Park rather than for the Authority.
 It sets out a long-term, shared vision for the National Park and more specific actions over a five year period to help achieve that vision.
-There is a close correlation between the Authority's priorities and those identified through consultation and engagement in the preparation of the Management Plan.
-Our challenge is to work in partnership to conserve Dartmoor's special qualities, enable people to enjoy them and to do this in ways which help develop understanding of the National Park and contribute to the local economy.
+There is a close correlation between the Authority's priorities and those identified through consultation and engagement in the preparation of the Dartmoor Partnership Plan.

+In summary, our challenge is to work in partnership to conserve Dartmoor's special qualities, enable people from all parts of society to enjoy them and to do this in ways which help develop understanding of the National Park and contribute to the local economy.